David955/bogey/README.md

 Thus "Bogey" was created to generate invalid inputs for Copilot.
 As one of 83 million people using GitHub I have less than 0.000001% impact on learning of Copilot.
 But with your help we can make a difference.

 ## How to run?
 Clone this repo to location of your choice.
-In terminal, navigate to the cloned repo and run:
+In terminal, navigate to the cloned repo and run script in any shell you prefer.
+For most people it will be bash:

 `
 bash bogey.sh